 Please remember, filing your return electronically and requesting direct deposit is still the fastest way to receive your refund.
 You can file for free using MyTax Illinois, our online account management program for taxpayers.
 For more information, go to mytax.illinois.gov or visit our website.

 Form IL-1040 Due Date

-The due date for filing your 2017 Form IL-1040 and paying any tax you owe is extended to April 17, 2018.
-We are following the Internal Revenue Service (IRS) in extending the due date because of the Emancipation Day holiday being observed on April 16 in the District of Columbia.
+The due date for filing your 2018 Form IL-1040 and paying any tax you owe is April 15, 2019.

 Income Tax Rate